icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 I selected two lectures to review:

+- Lecture No. 1, Supercooled Clouds
+- Lecture No. 12b, Note on the Flight Testing and Assessment of Icing Protection Systems On Flight Testing
 - [Lecture No. 1, Supercooled Clouds]({filename}Vonnegut.md)
 - [Lecture No. 12b, Note on the Flight Testing and Assessment of Icing Protection Systems On Flight Testing]({filename}Fraser%20Note%20On%20Flight%20Testing.md)